aws-samples/eks-workshop/content/beginner/115_sg-per-pod/50_deploy.md

 Now let's verify that:

-* An ENI was attached to the pod.
+* An ENI is attached to the pod.
-* And the ENI as the POD_SG attached to it.
+* And the ENI has the POD_SG attached to it.

 We can find the ENI ID in the pod `Annotations` section using this command.